-Kentucky Gambling Winnings Tax Calculator 2023: How Much Taxes Do You Owe?
+Kentucky Gambling Winnings Tax Calculator 2024: How Much Do You Owe in Taxes?

 Fact Checked by Joss Wood

-• 📈 The Kentucky gambling tax rate is 6% of the proceeds paid (winnings minus stake).
+After Kentucky sportsbooks launched in September 2023, many bettors are now wondering about paying taxes on gambling winnings, The 2024 Kentucky gambling tax rate is 6% of the proceeds paid (winnings minus stake).

 To calculate the amount you need to pay in Kentucky, enter your annual income and gambling winnings details into our gambling and lottery tax calculator; the tool will do the rest for you.
 Simple!